 Henry is currently studying for his GCSEs but unfortunately, he has now been removed from school due to the amount of pain he is suffering.
 Henry is now completing his learning online at home.
 All the team here at UVA UK really hope he is well enough in time for him to take his GCSEs next summer.

 Henry has shown great determination and strength since his incident, and he is an inspiration to us all at UVA UK HQ.
 With this Local Hero Award, we wanted Henry to know how much of an inspiration he really is.
-Our CEO, Ayesha, is amazed by his determination and said: “When I heard about Henry’s achievements, I was overwhelmed.
+Our team, are amazed by his determination and said: “When we heard about Henry’s achievements, we was overwhelmed.
 Young people often come in for a lot of negative press and criticism, so we want to ensure that at UVA UK, we not only celebrate and recognise Henry’s fantastic achievements but also use our platforms to support Henry in his ongoing fundraising efforts.
 Henry, you are an inspiration to us all and I wish you a lifetime of happiness”.

 All the team at UVA UK hope Henry gets well soon.
 If you have not already, please take a look at Henry’s JustGiving page and show your support.